alexpaul/Pursuit-Core-iOS-Unit3-Build-Your-Own-Project/README.md

 - Fork this repo
 - Edit the "Fellow Submission List" of this README and paste your Github repo link into your name link e.g ```[Aaron](paste link here)```
-- Make a pull repuest against this repo and give a useful title e.g "Aaron completed holiday project"
+- Make a pull repuest against this repo and give it a related title e.g "Aaron Cats iOS app"
 - Submit your Github repo link to Canvas

 ## Requirements